rabbani230/EDA_Superstore-Sales-Performance/README.md

 Key Insight:
 - The most profitable product generated approximately $25,200 in total profit.
-- The top 5 products accounted for [blank]% of total profit, indicating profit concentration risk.
+- The top 5 products accounted for 17% of total profit, indicating profit concentration risk.
 ***
 Tools & Techniques